madfam-io/plinto/docs/security/SECURITY.md

 ### Reporting a Vulnerability

-The Plinto team takes security vulnerabilities seriously.
+The Janua team takes security vulnerabilities seriously.
 We appreciate your efforts to responsibly disclose your findings and will make every effort to acknowledge your contributions.

 ### How to Report